madzdns/clusterlet/README.md

 # What is Clusterlet?

 Clusterlet is a `Java` library.
-It let you manage A to Z of a `cluster`
+It lets you manage A to Z of a `Cluster`

 * It helps you to discover other cluster members, add or remove members, detect dead or unhealthy members and so on.
 * It also helps you to communicate between cluster members with sending (bulk) messages.